Ret-HZ/reARMP/README.md

 # reARMP
-A work-in-progress **armp** .bin file exporter/importer for Dragon Engine games (Yakuza Kiwami 2, Yakuza 6, Judgment)
+A work-in-progress **armp** .bin file exporter/importer for Dragon Engine games (Yakuza Kiwami 2, Yakuza 6, Judgment, Yakuza 7/Like a Dragon)